“’For my thoughts are not your thoughts, neither are your ways my ways,’ declares the Lord.”

 I believe this is why so many people, including myself, fail to do what the Lord has put on their hearts.
-We are so focused on what we as human beings are able to do, that we forget that God can do it all by Himself yet He chooses us to be a tool in His work.
-God calls us to do certain things with our lives, but it’s not for OUR benefit, it’s for HIS!
+We are so focused on what we as human beings can do that we forget that God can do it all by Himself, yet He chooses us to be a tool in His work.
+God calls us to do certain things with our lives, but it’s not for OUR benefit; it’s for HIS!
 Everything we do is about HIM, not us.

 We have to be ready for God’s calling, but we also need to remember that He wouldn’t call on us if He didn’t think we were the right person for the job.
 So, be encouraged today.
 This message is for someone out there.
 It’s been a motivation for me, and I hope it is for you as well.

 Join me as I continue this daily devotional and learn more about Exodus in a new light!
 I’m excited to read tomorrow’s devotion and learn more wisdom and insights!
 Click on the link below to take this journey with me!